top of page

 Mare Profile = 3-6-5-10-4 Speed = 9 Stamina = 14 Index = 0.74 Triads = 14-21-19

 • Jumps back into contention after the clunker in the Juvenile and retains that 4.5 star rating with redemption in the Robert B. Lewis.
 I can't forget about him and he sure is holding Derby Numbers top and bottom.
 He still has more to prove, a win would be nice, but he is suited for the 10f in Kentucky.
 It is just a matter of stepping up under his optimum to get those points for a gate.
 Every year, there is a least one or two who are suited correctly but simply miss at those 9f and under races.
+I always feel bad for well-bred horses who are destined to fight against Baffert's barn on the west coast going short - they shouldn't be penalized for that!
 We'll see if he can overcome and get it done.

 DP = 2-1-5-0-0 (8) DI = 2.20 CD = 0.63 ANZ = 3.00